FaurinFox/Cleverbot/README.md

 })();
 ```

-Another way is importing it in CommonJS instead, though this import differs from the recommended one.
+Another way of importing it is in CommonJS instead, though this import differs from the recommended one.

 Note however, that importing this package this way requires the import to be within an async function!